BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

 > 2. The amount to be transferred.
 > 3. Protection against replay attacks.

 A replay attack is when a signed message is reused to claim authorization for a second action.
-To avoid replay attacks we use the same as in TomoChain transactions themselves, a so-called nonce, which is the number of transactions sent by an account.
+To avoid replay attacks we use the same as in Viction transactions themselves, a so-called nonce, which is the number of transactions sent by an account.
 The smart contract checks if a nonce is used multiple times.

 Another type of replay attack can occur when the owner deploys a `ReceiverPays` smart contract, makes some payments, and then destroys the contract.
 Later, they decide to deploy the `RecipientPays` smart contract again, but the new contract does not know the nonces used in the previous deployment, so the attacker can use the old messages again.